JackCameron45/group14-sem-coursework/use-cases/use-case-8.md

 ### Goal in Context

-As students of the SEM module we need a list of all the cities in a continent organised by largest population to smallest.
+As an urban city planner, I need a list of all the cities in a continent organised by largest population to smallest to assist with the development of housing.

 ### Scope